subash77/Power-BI/README.md

 ## **DAX** - Data Analysis Expressions

 DAX is a library of functions and operators that can be combined to build formulas and Expressions used by Microsoft BI tools.
-DAX is also known as Function language, where the full code kept inside a function.
+DAX is also known as Function language, where the full code is kept inside a function.

 ### **Purpose OF DAX**
   Calculated Columns